Rab Butler: Final years

 Butler published The Conservatives in 1977.
 His last speech in the House of Lords, in March 1980, was to defend the provision of free school buses, which he regarded as vital for Conservative support in rural areas.
 His last public appearance, by which time he was unwell and had to remain seated, was on 13 January 1982 at the unveiling of his portrait at the National Portrait Gallery, London.

 Butler died of colon cancer in March 1982 in Great Yeldham, Essex.
 He is buried in the churchyard of the parish church of St Mary the Virgin in Saffron Walden (see image).
 His will was probated at £748,789 (21 October 1982) (over £2.3m at 2014 prices).
-His banner as Knight of the Order of the Garter hangs in the church of St Mary's, Saffron Walden (see image).
+His banner as Knight Companion of the Order of the Garter hangs in the church of St Mary's, Saffron Walden (see image).

 A further volume of memoirs, The Art of Memory, appeared posthumously in 1982; modelled on Churchill's Great Contemporaries, Howard suggests that it matches his "neither in verve nor anecdote".
-His son, Adam Butler, was an MP from 1970 to 1987 and a junior minister under Margaret Thatcher.
+His son Adam Butler was an MP from 1970 to 1987 and a junior minister under Margaret Thatcher.
 His grandson Ed Butler is a retired Brigadier who commanded 16 Air Assault Brigade and 22 Special Air Service.

 Assessments

 Butler opened his memoirs by saying that his career had been split between academia, politics and India and that his main regret was never having been Viceroy of India.
-He regarded the 1935 India Act and the 1944 Education Act as his "principal legislative achievements".
+He regarded the India Act 1935 and the Education Act 1944 as his "principal legislative achievements".
 He also wrote that the way to the top was through rebellion and resignation, but he had gone for "the long haul" and "steady influence".
 In an obvious dig at Home, he said in retirement "I may never have known much about fishing or flower-arranging, but one thing I did know was how to govern the people of this country".

+His obituary in The Times in 1982 called him "the creator of the modern educational system, the key-figure in the revival of post-war Conservatism, arguably the most successful chancellor since the war and unquestionably a Home Secretary of reforming zeal".

-Along with the 1944 Education Act and Butler's reforms as Home Secretary, John Campbell sees Butler's greatest achievement as the "redefine(ing of) the meaning of Conservatism" in opposition by encouraging the careers of talented younger men at the Research Department (Heath, Powell, Maudling, Macleod and Angus Maude, all of whom entered Parliament in 1950), by ensuring Conservative acceptance of the welfare state and a commitment to keeping unemployment low.
+Along with the Education Act 1944 and Butler's reforms as Home Secretary, John Campbell sees Butler's greatest achievement as the "redefine(ing of) the meaning of Conservatism" in opposition by encouraging the careers of talented younger men at the Research Department (Heath, Powell, Maudling, Macleod and Angus Maude, all of whom entered Parliament in 1950), by ensuring Conservative acceptance of the welfare state and a commitment to keeping unemployment low.
 Macmillan acknowledged Butler's role in his memoirs but stressed that those were the very policies that he had promoted in vain in the 1930s.
 Butler enjoyed 26.5 years in office, equalled only by Churchill in the twentieth century.